ScottLogic/blog/_posts/2026-01-30-microsoft-agent-framework-powering-u[-your-agentic-teammate.md

 This gave us a quick start to get moving with code samples from the [github repo](https://github.com/microsoft/agent-framework) and some [documentation](https://learn.microsoft.com/en-us/agent-framework/overview/agent-framework-overview).

 ### Microsoft Agent Framework
-The Microsoft Agent Framework and Microsoft Foundry was our primary focus, this is relatively new and brings together previous frameworks Semantic Kernel and AutoGen.
+The Microsoft Agent Framework and Microsoft Foundry was our primary focus, this was relatively new and brought together previous frameworks Semantic Kernel and AutoGen.

 We could have many small agents working together to perform a bigger task by handing off to each other.
-The advantage here with the small dedicated tasks means we can keep the system and user prompts super short and to the point.
-The smaller context per agent gives us a much higher chance of getting exactly what we wanted from our LLM.
+The advantage here with the small dedicated tasks meant we could keep the system and user prompts super short and to the point.
+The smaller context per agent gave us a much higher chance of getting exactly what we wanted from our LLM.

 We quickly configured the Microsoft Foundry GPT-5 nano model and started planning our onboarding agent.

-We implemented DevUI (included with Microsoft Agent Framework), it is a nice addition for quickly visualising your agentic workflow and testing as you build.
+We implemented DevUI (included with Microsoft Agent Framework), it was a nice addition for quickly visualising our agentic workflow and testing as we built.
 Also very useful when demonstrating functionality to stakeholders.

 Example of the approval steps: